 Application must be submitted to the Massage Therapy Program Office at the Eastern Campus:

-- Completion of ENG-0990 Language Fundamentals II, with a “C” or higher, or appropriate score on English Placement Test.
+- Complete the following courses with a grade of "C" or higher or achieve the appropriate score on English and Math Placement Tests:

-- 25 students accepted per year for day program and 25 per year for evening/weekend program (a combined total of 50 each year which includes students in certificates and degree programs).
+- The program accepts 26 students in the day program and 26 in the evening program (a combined total of 52 each year which includes students in the Certificate and Degree programs).

 - Students will be placed on Conditional Status if a "U," Unsatisfactory, is received for any of the Massage Therapy courses during Academic Progress Reporting in the first semester.